UK National Insurance Calculator

 What are the different classes of National Insurance?

-Employees pay Class 1 NI, which is 8% on earnings between the Primary Threshold (£12,570) and the Upper Earnings Limit (£50,270), and 2% on earnings above that.
-Self-employed workers pay Class 2 NI (a fixed weekly rate if profits exceed the Small Profits Threshold) and Class 4 NI (6% on profits between the Lower Profits Limit and Upper Profits Limit, plus 2% above).
+Employees pay Class 1 NI: 8% between the Primary Threshold (£12,570) and the Upper Earnings Limit (£50,270), 2% above.
+Self-employed workers pay Class 2 and Class 4 NI: Class 2 is voluntary for State Pension credits, and Class 4 is 6% on profits between the Lower and Upper Profits Limits plus 2% above.

 Do I pay National Insurance on all my income?

-No. National Insurance is only charged on earnings above the relevant threshold.
-As an employee, you pay nothing on the first £12,570 of earnings.
-As a self-employed person, Class 4 NI is only charged on profits above £12,570.
-There is no NI on investment income, rental income, or pension income.
+No. NI is only charged on earnings above the relevant threshold.
+Employees pay nothing on the first £12,570.
+Self-employed Class 4 NI starts at £12,570 of profits.
+There is no NI on investment income, rental income, or pension income — those are subject to income tax only.